Understanding the immigration consequences of a criminal conviction

 A criminal conviction for a crime or moral turpitude or an aggravated felony will likely trigger deportation proceedings against you.
 These crimes include, but are not limited to:

 If you are a lawful permanent resident, a criminal conviction could trigger removal proceedings against you or prevent you from ever becoming a naturalized U.S. Citizen.
-If you are illegal in the U.S., a conviction could prevent you from ever obtaining a Green Card.
+If you are illegal in the U.S., a conviction could prevent you from ever obtaining a Green Card or ever becoming a naturalized U.S. citizen.

 Before accepting your guilty plea, the criminal court judge will warn you that your conviction could result in you being deported from the United States.
 Even if your defense lawyer did not advise you of the consequences of your guilty plea on your immigration status, it could be very hard to later reopen or vacate the criminal case.